Slow Art: Leigh Ann Hallberg | Setsuya Kotani | Jeannine Marchand | Jan-Ru Wan

 Wednesday, March 7, 2018 | 5:30-7:00 PM

-Join us in The Gallery for artist talks with Slow Art artists Jeannine Marchand and Leigh Ann Hallberg.
-Jeannine Marchand is a former Core Fellow at Penland School of Crafts, and Leigh Ann Hallberg is a Professor at Wake Forest University.
-Each artist will discuss their work and then engage in dialogue with each other and the audience.
+Join us in The Gallery for an artist talk by Slow Art artist Jeannine Marchand.
+Jeannine Marchand is a former Core Fellow at Penland School of Crafts and will discuss her work and then engage in dialogue with the audience.
 Free and open to the public.